TeamHG-Memex/eli5/docs/source/blackbox/permutation_importance.rst

 for a feature, i.e. use other examples' feature values - this is how permutation importance is computed.

+The method is most suitable for computing feature importances when a number of columns (features) is not huge; it can be resource-intensive otherwise.

 Model Inspection
 ----------------